Skip to content

 The Modern Era: FIVB Beach Pro Tour and Global Growth

 The 21st century has seen beach volleyball expand far beyond its California roots into a truly global sport.
-The FIVB established the Beach Volleyball World Tour (now the Beach Pro Tour) as the premier international competition circuit, hosting events across six continents in locations from Doha to Vienna to Cancún.
+The FIVB established the Beach Volleyball World Tour (now the Beach Pro Tour) as the top international competition circuit, hosting events across six continents in locations from Doha to Vienna to Cancún.
 The tour features Elite16, Challenge, and Futures tiers, providing a structured pathway for players from developing beach volleyball nations to compete at the highest level.

 The sport has seen dominant duos emerge from Brazil (Emanuel Rego and Ricardo Santos), the United States (Misty May-Treanor and Kerri Walsh Jennings, who won three consecutive Olympic gold medals in 2004, 2008, and 2012), and Norway (Anders Mol and Christian Sørum, Olympic champions in 2021).
 Prize money has grown substantially, gender pay parity has been achieved at FIVB events, and the sport's accessibility, requiring only a net, a ball, and sand, continues to drive participation growth worldwide.